oscarbenjamin/euler/README.rst

 what the performance difference would be compared with `euler_12`.
-If it could perform as well then I would have the flexibility of being able to subclass the same methods of the same class in both cython and python while also having the performance of `euler_12` in the pure cython case.
-Also the difference in performance between `euler_13` and `euler_14` suggests that using `cpdef` functions might be more efficient in the pure python case.
+If it could perform as well then I would have the flexibility of being able to subclass the same methods of the same class in both cython and python while also having the performance of `euler_13` in the pure cython case.
+Also the difference in performance between `euler_14` and `euler_12` suggests that using `cpdef` functions might be more efficient for python subclasses.

 As it stands the performance difference between `cpdef` with `numpy.ndarray` and `cdef` with `double` pointers is too big to be sacrificed in favour of the